matecom57/mi-tutorial/docs/source/Introduction_Machine_Learning_Python_Andreas/Introduction_Machine_Learning_Python_Andreas_C02.rst

 modelo que pueda generalizar con la mayor precisión posible.

-./t.sh  "1 We ask linguists to excuse the simplified presentation of languages as distinct and fixed entities." >> tt.txt ./t.sh  "Usually we build a model in such a way that it can make accurate predictions on the training set.
+1 We ask linguists to excuse the simplified presentation of languages as distinct and fixed entities." >> tt.txt

+Usually we build a model in such a way that it can make accurate predictions on the training set.
 If the training and test sets have enough in common, we expect the model to also be accurate on the test set.
 However, there are some cases where this can go wrong.
-For example, if we allow ourselves to build very complex models, we can always be as accurate as we like on the training set." >> tt.txt Normalmente, construimos un modelo de tal manera que pueda hacer predicciones precisas en el conjunto de entrenamiento.
+For example, if we allow ourselves to build very complex models, we can always be as accurate as we like on the training set." >> tt.txt

+Normalmente, construimos un modelo de tal manera que pueda hacer predicciones precisas en el conjunto de entrenamiento.
 Si los conjuntos de entrenamiento y prueba tienen suficientes cosas en común, esperamos que el modelo también sea preciso en el conjunto de prueba.
 Sin embargo, hay algunos casos en los que esto puede salir mal.
 Por ejemplo, si nos permitimos construir modelos muy complejos, siempre podemos ser tan precisos como queramos en el conjunto de entrenamiento.

-./t.sh  "Let’s take a look at a made-up example to illustrate this point.
-Say a novice data scientist wants to predict whether a customer will buy a boat, given records of previous boat buyers and customers who we know are not interested in buying a boat.2 The goal is to send out promotional emails to people who are likely to actually make a purchase, but not bother those customers who won’t be interested." >> tt.txt Veamos un ejemplo inventado para ilustrar este punto.
+Let’s take a look at a made-up example to illustrate this point.
+Say a novice data scientist wants to predict whether a customer will buy a boat, given records of previous boat buyers and customers who we know are not interested in buying a boat.2 The goal is to send out promotional emails to people who are likely to actually make a purchase, but not bother those customers who won’t be interested." >> tt.txt

+Veamos un ejemplo inventado para ilustrar este punto.
 Digamos que un científico de datos novato quiere predecir si un cliente comprará un barco, a partir de los registros de compradores de barcos anteriores y de clientes que sabemos que no están interesados en comprar un barco.2 El objetivo es enviar correos electrónicos promocionales a personas que probablemente realicen una compra, pero no molestar a aquellos clientes que no estarán interesados.